GauravR2012/embodied-ai-robot-navigation/README.md

 server_socket.bind(("<IP_of_UI_system>", GRADIO_RECEIVE_PORT))
 ```
 Make sure both systems are on the same local network and can communicate using the specified IPs.

+# Citation
+If you use this code or build upon this work, please cite:

+[1] Mukund Mitra, Yashaswi Sinha, Arushi Khokhar, Sairam Jinkala, and Pradipta Biswas.
+2025.
+LMD-FISH: Language Model Driven - Framework for Intelligent Scheduling of Heterogenous Systems.
+In Companion Proceedings of the 30th International Conference on Intelligent User Interfaces (IUI '25 Companion).
+Association for Computing Machinery, New York, NY, USA, 74–77. https://doi.org/10.1145/3708557.3716333